 Skye, an ESL teacher, and Craig, an advertising-agency creative director, eventually erased the line between work and joy.
 They abandoned their careers, started their own publishing company—hikingcamping.com—and began writing uniquely compelling guidebooks.
 They’re now the authors of twelve titles, including the bestseller Hiking from Here to WOW: Utah Canyon Country.

 Because hiking is their life, not just their livelihood, they often explore beyond the purview of their books.
 They’ve trekked through much of the world’s vertical topography, including the Nepalese Himalaya, Patagonian Andes, and New Zealand Alps.
-In Europe, they’ve hiked the Scottish Highlands, Spain’s Costa Blanca and Els Ports mountains, the Canary Islands, Madeira, Mallorca’s Serra de Tramuntana, the Alpes Maritimes, the French, Swiss, Austrian and Italian Alps, Italy's Dolomiti and Apennini, and the mountains of Norway.
+In Europe, they’ve hiked the Scottish Highlands, Spain’s Costa Blanca and Els Ports mountains, the Canary Islands, Madeira, Mallorca’s Serra de Tramuntana, the Alpes Maritimes, the French, Swiss, Austrian and Italian Alps, the Spanish and French Pyrenees, Italy's Dolomiti and Apennini, and the mountains of Norway.
 In North America, they’ve explored the B.C.
 Coast, Selkirk and Purcell ranges, Montana’s Beartooth Wilderness, Wyoming’s Grand Tetons, the Colorado Rockies, the California Sierra, and Arizona’s Superstition Wilderness and Grand Canyon.

 No place in their experience, however, has resonated with them as profoundly as Utah canyon country.
 While their publishing company remains in the Canadian Rockies, they now live in Boulder, Utah — slickrock hiking capital of planet Earth.
 When not guiding, they frequently probe the high-desert wilderness, exploring new cross-country routes.

 The transition from writing guidebooks to guiding in person was a natural one for Skye and Craig.
 "Whether writing or guiding," Skye said, "our motivation has always been to share the joy, wonder and exhilaration we find in the world’s supreme hiking destinations.
 We've done it with our readers for nearly 30 years.
 Now we're doing it with our guests."

 In addition to guiding hikers in Utah canyon country, Skye and Craig now lead small groups of ambitious hikers in the Canary Islands in January, Spain's Costa Blanca mountains in February, the Swiss Alps in July, and the Italian Alps in late August / early September.
 To learn more, visit CanaryIslandsHiking.com, CostaBlancaHiking.com, SwissAlpsHiking.com, or ItalianAlpsHiking.com